 FAQs: Temporary Changes To Facilitate Social Distancing

-To help them, temporary changes to the layout of Marlborough High Street will come into effect on Thursday 20 August.
-This will involve widening the pavement outside their premises and the temporary removal of the free 30-minute parking spaces at:
+Temporary changes to the layout of Marlborough High Street came into effect on Thursday 20 August.
+This involved widening the pavement outside their premises and the temporary removal of the free 30-minute parking spaces at:

 Bunce's (100 High Street)